Victor G. De Gruttola, SM, SM, SD

 Manager of Academic Services

 Biostatistics involves the theory and application of statistical science to analyze public health problems and to further biomedical research.
 The faculty includes leaders in the development of statistical methods for clinical trials and observational studies, studies on the environment, and genomics/genetics.
-The department’s research in statistical methods and bioinformatics and its interdisciplinary collaborations provide many opportunities for student participation.
+The department’s research in statistical methods and bioinformatics, and its interdisciplinary collaborations provide many opportunities for student participation.
 Current departmental research areas include Bayesian inference, bioinformatics, causal inference, clinical trials, decision sciences, experimental design, high dimensional data analysis, machine learning, multivariate and longitudinal studies, quantitative genomics, sequential methods, spatial statistics, statistical computing, statistical genetics, stochastic processes, and survival analysis.

 Degree Programs in Biostatistics

 The department offers 80-credit, 60-credit, and 42.5-credit SM programs together with a PhD program that is offered under the aegis of the Harvard Graduate School of Arts and Sciences.
 Detailed information about requirements and elective options can be found in the departmental handbook